gepolv/gepolv.github.io/_posts/2016-08-13-lessons-learned-in-sending-files-in-nodejs.md

 app.listen(9876);
 ```

 You got an error: "index.js 404 Not Found".
 Why I got "404" this time?
 Isn't "index.js" served?
 The answer is NO. "index.js" is not served even it seems sent by "res.sendFile(__dirname+"/index.js");".
 The reason is because "sendFile" finishes a response, which means all the followed information or files will be ignored and thus client side wont receive any information or files.
+In our case, the second "sendFile" is ingored.

 Then I tried "redirect",